2018 OFFICIAL CONTEST RULES

 DEADLINE: The total number of contestants is limited to the first 30 paid entries, and each entry form shall list that contestant’s music selections, to be updated no later than May 15, 2018, the contest deadline.
-Entries will be accepted for up to sixteen (14) Regular Division contestants; six (6) Senior contestants and twelve (10) Junior Division contestants.
+Entries will be accepted for up to fourteen (14) Regular Division contestants; six (6) Senior contestants and ten (10) Junior Division contestants.
 After the deadline, any remaining slots will be filled from the waiting list on a first-come basis without regard to Division.

 ENTRY SUBMISSION: Entries may be sent via U.S. Mail to the Contest Coordinator, Faye Ballard, 1221 Julie Drive, Champaign, IL 61821.
 She will also answer rule and contestant questions at this address: firstname.lastname@example.org.
 On line entries will be instantly processed and will assure your registration.
 Mailed entries are subject to delays, and no entry will be considered official until the appropriate fee is received, with checks made out to the University of Mississippi – May Piano Contest.
 Walk-on entries will be accepted on Saturday, May 27, 2018 until the limit of 26 contestants has been reached or the drawing for order of play has begun, whichever comes first.
 A late fee of an additional $50 shall apply to entries received after the deadline of May 15, 2018.